Written by Sunny Jane Morton, unless otherwise noted

 A few states took military censuses, such as the Dakotas’ 1885 Civil War veterans census (on NARA microfilm GR27, roll 5).
+An index is also available at the South Dakota State Historical Society.
 To see if your ancestral state did so, run a place search of the FHL catalog and look under both the census and military topic headings.

 Check with the state archives or run a Google search on the state name and census records for information about ancestral state censuses.
 For a state-by-state listing of these schedules and their availability, see Ann S. Lainhart’s State Census Records (Genealogical Publishing Co.).
 Ancestry.com and FamilySearch.org have some state censuses; also look for them on microfilm at the FHL and local libraries.

 Written by Sharon DeBartolo Carmack